amirhosseinds/spoof-tunnel/README.md

 Unlike traditional tunneling protocols that establish a stateful connection between a fixed client IP and a fixed server IP, Spoof Tunnel completely decouples the logical session from the physical network addresses by forging the `Source IP` field in the IP header at both endpoints.

+> [!IMPORTANT]
+> Both your servers must be able to send spoofed packets.
+>
+> To test this, you can use the following command temporarily on any of your servers:
+>
+> iptables -t nat -A POSTROUTING -d target-ip -j SNAT --to-source spoof-ip
+>
+> then:
+>
+> ping target-ip
+>
+> and use a tool like tcpdump on the opposite server:
+>
+> tcpdump icmp
+>
+> if you see the spoofed packets, means your source side can send spoofed packet.

 ### How the Project Came to Be: The Origin of Spoof Tunnel
 The concept of a bidirectional spoofing tunnel emerged in response to the severe internet blackout in Iran following the bloody uprising on January 8 and 9, 2026 (18-19 Dey 1404).
 During this complete disconnection from the global internet, our primary objective was to reverse-engineer the exact scope and layer of the imposed restrictions.